bugzmanov/cleancode-critique/src/chapter_37.md

 * Outcome or reason for failure

 Also error handling must be cosistent!
-The provided code returns E_ERROR only in case if first failurer, errors to `deleteReference` and `deleteKey` are essentialy ignored.
+The provided code returns E_ERROR only in case of first failure, errors to `deleteReference` and `deleteKey` are essentialy ignored.

 Martin's "improved" version: